 For this reason, all positional specifiers may also be written in normalized form.
 Instead of integers, the normalized specifier is assigned a comma separated list of real values in the range [0,1].
 The value of zero corresponds to the lowest-value grid coordinate (e.g., the inner radial boundary or theta=0 pole).
 The value 1 corresponds to the maximal coordinate (e.g., the outer radial boundary or theta=pi pole).
 A value of 0.5 corresponds to mid-domain.
 Normalized coordinates are indicated by adding nrm to the indicial specifier's name.
-For example, shellslice_levels_nrm= 0, 0.5, 0.95 instructs Rayleigh to output shell slices at the lower boundary, mid-shell, and slightly below the upper boundary.
+For example, instructs Rayleigh to output shell slices at the lower boundary, mid-shell, and slightly below the upper boundary.
 Rayleigh does not interpolate, but instead picks the grid coordinate closest to each specified normalized coordinate.
-We recommend using normalized coordinates to avoid inconsistencies between restarts.
-They also overcome difficulties associated with the non-uniform nature of the radial and theta grids wherein grid points cluster near the boundaries.